scosco/learn-bigquery/foundation/structs.md

 # Mastering Structs
+*A little note before we start: It is expected you follow along in BigQuery so you see the output of all the queries shown here.*

 ## Structs and JSON

 Structs are lists of key-value pairs with a fixed length.
 They are a rather simple concept: you come up with some names for the fields and assign some values.
 We'll see later that we can use them to introduce columns in sub-tables.
 But first things first ...